eflautt/ga-data-science/projects/unit-projects/Project 2/project2-readme.md

 Your project will be evaluated by your instructors in the following areas:

-1. Guiding Principle
+1. Parse
-2. Guiding Principle
+2. Mine
-3. Guiding Principle
+3. Refine
+4. Build

 #### Rubric: [Link to rubric](#).